Argennon-Project/ADAGs/README.md

 - Changing the administrator of other Argennon contracts
     - this operation is possible only if ADAGs is the current admin of that contract
 - Deploying a new governance system
+    - this operation can only be proposed by ADAGs admin. (*It should be noted that this will not give the admin a special role, because the admin of ADAGs can be changed through a normal proposal and voting mechanism.*)

 ### Token Sales

 Several token sales may be held before the launch of the Argennon blockchain, all of them will follow a set of predefined rules:

 - Every token sale is conducted using a smart contract: the *TS contract*, and it has its own token: the *ICO token*.
   Users may only buy *ICO tokens* from the *TS contract*.
 These ICO tokens can be burnt and converted to the ARG token